dennisXZX/web-developer-notes/README.md

 ```
 a = 0;
 ```
-- 'undefined' represents a varible declared but not assigned
+- 'undefined' represents a variable declared but not assigned
 ```
 var b;
 ```
-- 'null' represents an intentional absense of a value
+- 'null' represents an intentional absence of a value
 ```
 var c = null;
 ```